ctroein/octavvs/README.md

 Developers can access the OCTAVVS code through the [OCTAVVS GitHub page](https://github.com/ctroein/octavvs), where bugs and other issues can also be reported.

+## Installation through pip

+Users familiar with Python could also install OCTAVVS through pip as an alternative to Anaconda.
+Note that pyqt and opencv sometimes don't work when installed through pip, depending on your system etc.

+New releases will be made to the [project page on PyPI](https://pypi.org/project/octavvs/) in parallel with releases to Anaconda Cloud.

 ## Linux path problem